-Simmaron is currently raising funds for two new studies to scientifically redefine ME/CFS.
+Simmaron is currently raising funds for new studies to scientifically redefine ME/CFS.

 Your contributions can expand our ability to execute the strong scientific leads we already have.

-Simmaron has two exciting funding priorities to help scientifically redefine ME/CFS:
+Simmaron has exciting funding priorities to help scientifically redefine ME/CFS:

 - Arthropod-Borne Disease in Post-Infectious Fatigue: Simmaron has been awarded access to samples from the NIH directed XMRV investigation to study the presence of antibodies to vector-borne pathogens in 293 highly characterized CFS/ME patients and controls.
 This study will assess the similarities and differences in exposure to multiple tick and mosquito-borne pathogens among this geographically diverse patient cohort, with the potential to aid in subsetting and identifying a role of infection in precipitating CFS/ME.